Andrsrz/Programming_exercises/README.md

-# Programming_exercises
+# programming-exercises
-List of programming exercises with their respective solution.
+List of programming exercises with its respective solution.